Avtomatovich/high-rollers/README.md

 ## Description

-- This project implements a version of the methods described in the paper [_"Putting Rigid Bodies to Rest"_](https://hbaktash.github.io/projects/putting-rigid-bodies-to-rest/index.html) by Hossein Baktash, Nicholas Sharp, Qingnan Zhou, Keenan Crane, and Alec Jacobson.
+- This project implements a version of the methods described in the 2025 SIGGRAPH paper [_Putting Rigid Bodies to Rest_](https://hbaktash.github.io/projects/putting-rigid-bodies-to-rest/index.html) by Hossein Baktash, Nicholas Sharp, Qingnan Zhou, Keenan Crane, and Alec Jacobson.

 ## Presentation